ravi688/BuildMaster/README.md

 > If the hooked script returns non-zero code then an error about it will be printed. <br>
 > If the script returns without any errors and returns zero, the success will be printed.

+> [!Warning]
+> The pre-config hook script executs everytime `meson setup` command is executed via `build_master`.
+> Therefore, make sure the result/behaviour of the script is idempotent, i.e. if the script is executed multiple times then it should lead to the same result as if it ran only once.

 ### Targets
 The following boolean config vars can only be specified in `target` context in `build_master.json`, And only one of them can exist in a target.
 That means all of them are mutually exclusive.
 | Target Type | Description